-The BTO provides grants of up to £500, to support ornithological research projects by BTO members, members of Garden BirdWatch, and holders of BTO ringing permits.
+The BTO provides grants of up to £500, to support ornithological research projects by BTO members, members of Garden BirdWatch, and holders of BTO ringing permits only.

 We welcome applications relating to projects on all aspects of field ornithology, with preference for those most relevant to the BTO’s core research activities.
 Priority will be given to well designed research projects that are likely to produce publishable results.
 Support may also be provided for expeditions and other data gathering activities that will contribute to major long-term or large-scale datasets held by the BTO.
-Preference is given to work in Britain, Ireland and other parts of the Afro-Palaearctic flyway; work elsewhere is more likely to be supported if it involves species that migrate to Britain and Ireland or if it is otherwise relevant to British and Irish ornithology.
+Preference is given to work in Britain, Ireland and other parts of the Afro-Palaearctic flyway; work elsewhere may be supported, but only if it involves species that migrate to Britain and Ireland or if it is otherwise relevant to British and Irish ornithology.
 Ethical criteria will be taken into account in judging whether a grant will be made.

 Our priority is to support work by amateurs but we encourage collaboration with professionals, including BTO staff.
 The lead applicant should normally be an amateur but applications incorporating professional co-applicants who have undertaken to assist with study design and analysis are encouraged.
 Applications by professionals are given lower priority unless the work is carried out as a spare-time activity or involves substantial participation by volunteers.
 If you are a professional you must complete the additional questions on the application form concerning the extent of any linkages between the project and work undertaken as part of your job.

-Student projects are not normally funded under the BTO Research Grant scheme but the committee may exceptionally award grants to projects that are inadequately supported from educational sources.
+Student projects are unlikely to be funded under the BTO Research Grant scheme but the committee may exceptionally award grants to projects that are inadequately supported from educational sources.
 If the project is to be used in part fulfilment of the requirements for a degree or similar professional qualification, you should state that under point 10 of the application form and explain why your university, college of funding body is not covering the costs.

 BTO staff are not eligible to be lead applicants, but they may be co-applicants as noted above.